roman-duke/rudium_manim/README.md

 ## Run Project Animations
-Right now, all the animation scenes are in one file (to be modularized later) To run any of them, type the following command in terminal
+Right now, all the animation scenes are in one file (to be modularized later) To run any of them, type the following command in terminal:
 ```
 manim -pqh slama_part_I.py
 ```
-Then choose from any of the Scenes available.
+then choose from any of the Scenes available.

 >_The first principle is that you must not fool yourself and you are the easiest person to fool._ ~ **Richard Feynman**